pulumi/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

 ---
-title: Container Service on AWS
+title: Deploy an ECS Container Service on AWS
-meta_desc: The Containers template makes it easy to deploy a containerized application on AWS with Pulumi and Amazon ECS.
+meta_desc: The Containers template makes it easy to deploy an ECS containerized application on AWS with Pulumi and Amazon ECS.
 meta_image: meta.png
-card_desc: Deploy a container service on AWS with Pulumi and Amazon ECS.
+card_desc: Deploy an ECS container service on AWS with Pulumi and Amazon ECS.
 layout: template
 template:
     prefix: container-aws